subho406/OmniNet/README.md

 $ python train.py 100000 vqa 128 --n_gpus 1 --save_interval 500 --eval_interval 500
 ```

 To train the model asynchronously on multiple tasks specify the list of tasks and batch sizes separated by a comma.
-For example, to train a single model jointly on VQA, HMDB, and COCO captioning with batch sizes 128, 64, 128 use:
+For example, to train a single model jointly on VQA, HMDB, and COCO captioning with batch sizes 128, 64, 128 across three GPUs use:

 ```
 $ python train.py 100000 vqa,hmdb,caption 128,64,128 --n_gpus 3 --save_interval 500 --eval_interval 500